 Mosquito pupae and larvae.
-Light microscope footage of mosquito pupae (family Culicidae) at the surface of water, with mosquito larva feeding and swimming in the foreground.
+Light micrograph of two mosquito pupae (family Culicidae) at the surface of water, with mosquito larva in the foreground.
 Mosquito larvae are aquatic and breathe through spiracles located on their abdomen, or through a siphon (breathing tube) on the end of the abdomen as seen here.
-They feed by wafting algae and other detritus suspended in the water into their mouths, using the beating hairs of their mouth brushes to create a current.
-After one to two weeks the larvae pupate.
+They feed on algae and other detritus suspended in the water for one to two weeks, and then pupate.
 Each pupa has a fused head and thorax (cephalothorax) and segmented abdomen.
-After a few days, depending on the water temperature, the pupae rise to the surface of the water, their cephalothoraxes split and the adults emerge.
+After a few days, depending on the water temperature, the pupa rises to the surface of the water, the cephalothorax splits and the adult emerges.

 Model release not required.
 Property release not required.